 If you’ve been reading much about beard trimming, you know there’s disagreement on lots of topics related to this very personal task that all guys with beards must deal with.
 Some people say it’s best to leave beard grooming to the professionals.
 Others think you should learn to do it yourself.

-While I think it’s fine to let a professional groom your beard sometimes — you might pick up a trick or two — I also think it’s an important part of being a man to learn to do it yourself.
+While I think it’s fine to let a professional groom your beard sometimes — you might pick up a trick or two if you pat attention — I also think it’s an important part of being a man to learn to do it yourself.

 If you decide to follow my advice and learn to trim your facial hair yourself, you’ll need tools to do the job well.
 For some, that’s simply a pair of scissors.
 For most guys today, a trimmer is the easiest way to handle beard trimming.